- VOC definition

 - Cosmetics industry

-Regarding their danger for human health and harmful effects on the environment, VOCs are classified in 3 groups:
+Danger for human health and harmful effects on the environment

 - Compounds that are extremely dangerous for our health: benzene, vinyl chloride and 1,2 dichloroethane.